White Swan Park: History

 With construction of the new Pittsburgh International Airport underway in the late 1980s, a reroute of PA 60 (renumbered I-376 in 2009) was needed for access.
-After the park's 1989 season, Pennsylvania Department of Transportation bought the park.
+After the park's 1989 season, Pennsylvania Department of Transportation bought the park with the intention of demolishing it.
 Dismantling of the park began the following year.
 The amusements and other artifacts were sold at auction.
-The Mad Mouse was moved to Lakemont Park in Altoona, Pennsylvania, but was sold and removed in 2003.
-The Galaxi coaster was shipped to Joyland Amusement Park in Lubbock, Texas where it still operates today.
+The Mad Mouse roller coaster was moved to Lakemont Park in Altoona, Pennsylvania, but was later sold and removed in 2003.
+The Galaxi coaster was moved to Joyland Amusement Park in Lubbock, Texas, where it operated until the park's closing after the 2022 season.
 The last item from the park to be removed was the Giant Slide.
-The Tilt-a-Whirl is still in operation at Knoebels Amusement Resort in Elysburg, PA.
+The park's Tilt-A-Whirl is still in operation at Knoebels Amusement Resort in Elysburg, Pennsylvania.

-The small park was appropriate primarily for families with young children, and was seen by many in its area as easier to visit on a whim than the larger Kennywood amusement park, which dominates the Pittsburgh market.